greptileai/gramphibian/README.md

-# AI Changelog Generator
+# Gramphibian

-An intelligent changelog generator that uses AI to create meaningful changelogs from Git commits.
-Supports multiple AI providers (OpenAI GPT-4 and Greptile) for generating human-readable changelogs.
+Hi, welcome to Gramphibian - A tool that automatically generates changelogs for you!

 ## Features